edomuhardo/mekari_lvsg/README.md

 # MekariLvsg
 Sample living style guide by using mounting_view as an engine with semantic-ui.

 Mekari is just name of my current company, it's not related with company existing repository.
+So, it's free to use!!

 ## Usage
 How to use my plugin.